oatlog/oatlog/doc/report/main.typ

 existing e-nodes (and hence their e-classes).
 When e-graphs are used for program synthesis or optimization, rather than automated theorem proving, we call this equality saturation (EqSat)
 @equalitysaturation.
-Additionally, in equality saturation, there is a final extraction phase where one of the globally optimal expressions is selected.
+Additionally, in equality saturation, there is a final extraction phase where one globally near-optimal expression is selected from the many possibilities implied by the e-graph.

-#TODO[Alejandro: is this the goal of the thesis?
-"While we have chosen optimizing compilers to illustrate their usefulness"]

 #META[Problem: even e-graphs suffer from combinatorial explosion]